Elastic CI Stack for AWS

 Once your build is created head back to AWS EC2 Autoscaling console to monitor the Elastic CI stack creating new EC2 instances:

-Select the “buildkite-AgentAutoScaleGroup-xxx” group and then the the “Instances” tab.
+Select the “buildkite-AgentAutoScaleGroup-xxx” group and then the “Instances” tab.
 You'll see instances starting up to run your new build and after a few minutes they'll transition from

 Once the instances are ready you'll see them appear on your Buildkite Agents page: